 Your nerve roots may become irritated and swollen at the spots where they are being pinched.
 Injecting a corticosteroid into the space around that constriction can help reduce the inflammation and relieve some of the pressure.
-However, repeated steroid injections can weaken nearby bones and connective tissue, so only a few injections a year are allowed.
+However, steroid injections don't work for everyone.
+And repeated steroid injections can weaken nearby bones and connective tissue, so only a few injections a year are suggested.

-In most cases, surgery helps reduce spinal stenosis symptoms.
+In most cases, these space-creating operations help reduce spinal stenosis symptoms.
 But some people's symptoms stay the same or get worse after surgery.
 Surgical risks include infection, a tear in the membrane that covers the spinal cord, a blood clot in a leg vein and neurological deterioration.